A Prairie Home Companion (film): Plot

 In Saint Paul, Minnesota, the long-running live radio variety show A Prairie Home Companion prepares for what the listening audience does not know is its final broadcast.
 The radio station's new parent company has scheduled the show's home, the storied Fitzgerald Theater, for demolition, and dispatched "the Axeman" to judge whether to save the show.

 In between musical acts, and under the watchful eye of PI Guy Noir (Kevin Kline), the show's denizens mingle and reminisce, including: the singing Johnson Girls, Yolanda (Meryl Streep), her sister Rhonda (Lily Tomlin), and daughter Lola (Lindsay Lohan); cowboy duo Dusty (Woody Harrelson) and Lefty (John C. Reilly); pregnant PA Molly (Maya Rudolph); the Stage Manager, Makeup Lady, and Sound Effects Man (real life Radio Acting Co. members Tim Russell, Sue Scott, and Tom Keith); and the show's creator and host, Garrison Keillor (often called "GK").

 The show is visited by an otherworldly "Dangerous Woman" (Virginia Madsen) in a white trench coat revealed to be Lois Peterson, a listener who died in a car accident while listening to a past broadcast, now returned as the angel Asphodel; she lends comfort to the cast and crew for the show's ending and the death of the elderly Chuck Akers (L. Q. Jones) backstage.

 The Axeman (Tommy Lee Jones) arrives and swiftly declares the show too old-fashioned to keep on the air.
 Asphodel escorts him from the theater to an untimely demise, but the show is still canceled.

 Years later, the former cast reunites at Mickey's Diner with plans for a farewell tour.
 Their lively conversation pauses as Asphodel enters the diner.

 Production notes

 To receive insurance for the shoot, Robert Altman had to hire Paul Thomas Anderson as a standby director to observe filming at all times and be prepared to take over for Altman in case of his incapacity.
+Virginia Madsen said: "Paul was very much directing with Bob.
+Paul was an admirer of Altman and Bob really loved Paul.
+The truth is they would not insure Bob as director because he was older and he was going through chemotherapy, which was a big secret at the time, and certainly it never affected his ability to work.
+But they wanted to make sure, as he would say in his words, 'In case I kick the bucket I've got a pinch hitter.' [...]
+So on the back of his chair it said 'director' and on the back of Paul’s chair it said 'pinch hitter.'
+Sometimes Paul was directing other cameras because one time we had four or five cameras going.
+Sometimes they would direct in tandem.
+But Bob was certainly our fearless leader in every way and Paul was working with him."

 Using the working title The Last Show, principal photography for the film began on June 29, 2005, at the Fitzgerald Theater in St. Paul, Minnesota (the radio show's usual venue), and ended on July 28, 2005.